Jummit/customizable-ui/README.md

 # Customizable UI: UI 2.0 for the Godot Engine

-This addon allows you to add UI 2.0 to your game/application made in Godot.
+This addon allows you to add modern UI customization features to your Godot game/application.

 ## Features